 - Halo Effect: The halo effect is the tendency to use a general impression based on one or a few characteristics to judge other characteristics of that same individual.
 For example, a manger might identify one trait of an employee, such as an excellent attendance record, and perceive that the employee’s productivity and quality of work must also be outstanding.

 - Inattention: Sometimes communication does not reach due to the inattention of the receiver.
 Such inattention may result from busyness, lack of interest about subject, suffering from disease or family problem etc.

-- Language or Semantic Barrier: A common barrier to effective communication is semantic distortion, which can be deliberate or accidental.
-Semantic problem arises when words and symbols have different meanings for different people that lead to a misunderstanding.
+A common barrier to effective communication is semantic distortion, which can be deliberate or accidental.
+A semantic problem arises when words and symbols have different meanings for different people that lead to a misunderstanding.
 For examples, an advertisement states, “we sell for less.”
 It is ambiguous and raises the question: less than what?
-In another case, during meeting, a male colleague said to one of his female colleague, “Why don’t you dye it?” meaning her hair.
+In another case, during a meeting, a male colleague said to one of his female colleagues, “Why don’t you dye it?” meaning her hair.
 The female colleague thought he said, “Why don’t you diet?” she did not speak to him for a month.
-Semantic barrier presents difficult challenge when people from different cultures communicate with each other.
+Semantic barrier presents a difficult challenge when people from different cultures communicate with each other.